zapabug/Madstr.tv/docs/tv-app-architecture.md

 *   Uses a **split-screen layout**, hiding the bottom panel in fullscreen mode.
 *   Enters **fullscreen mode** automatically after periods of inactivity.
 *   Supports user **authentication** via nsec (generation/login) or NIP-46 remote signer.
+    *   **Logout includes a mandatory wallet backup step:** If the user has a Cashu balance, logout displays a QR code of the wallet proofs for 45 seconds, followed by a confirmation step before proceeding.
 *   Allows users to **follow specific hashtags** (`#t` tags) to be used for filtering if enabled.
 *   Includes an internal **Cashu wallet** for receiving deposits via encrypted DMs and **sending tips** (currently simplified, non-Zap standard) to content creators via encrypted DMs.
 Tipping is triggered by focusing the author QR code and pressing OK/Select.